-If equipped the trolling seat can be located in the port and /or starboard aft cockpit.
+The unique trolling seat is located on the port and starboard walkway opposite the console.
 The seat is folded away into the freeboard when not in use but can be dropped down to provide stable additional seating when necessary.

 Simply lift up on the seat using the molded hand hold and pull away from the freeboard to drop down in a seated position.